-Barbara Stanwyck is ranked number eleven on the American Film Institute's list of greatest female stars of all time and She also won 3 Emmy awards and a Golden Globe for her television work.Search Amazon for Barbara Stanwyck
+Barbara Stanwyck won 3 Emmy awards and a Golden Globe for her television work and she is ranked number eleven on the American Film Institute's list of greatest female stars of all time.

 BiographyShe was born Ruby Catherine Stevens in Brooklyn, New York, on July 16, 1907.
-Her father was a bricklayer and she had a brother and three sisters.
-She had an extremely unhappy and disturbed childhood,losing her mother when she was four years old and subsequently being abandoned by her father.
-She and her brother, Malcolm, were brought up in a succession of foster homes, sometimes together, sometimes separated.
+Her father was a builder and she had an elder brother and three elder sisters.
+She had an extremely unhappy and disturbed childhood, losing her mother when she was four years old and subsequently being abandoned by her grief-stricken father.
+She and her brother, Malcolm, were brought up in a succession of foster homes, sometimes together, sometimes apart.
 They had regular visits from their sister, Mildred, who was 5 years Ruby's senior.
-Mildred continued to look after Ruby when she became a chorus girl she allowed Ruby to accompany her on tour and practised routines with her backstage.
+When Mildred became a chorus girl she continued to look after Ruby, teaching her to dance and allowing her to accompany her on tour and practising routines with her backstage.
 The two sisters were also fans of actress Pearl White whose movies were one of the major early influences on young Ruby.

-She had already developed her own unique screen image, not far removed from her real self, of a tough, no-nonsense working girl with an earthy sexiness, and she confirmed it in 1932's 'Shopworn' and 'Ladies They Talk About', and in 1934 in 'Gambling Lady' and 'The Woman in Red' the following year.
+Barbara was known as one of the hardest working women in Hollywood and she developed her own unique screen image, not far removed from her real self, of a tough, no-nonsense working girl with an earthy sexiness.
+She confirmed it in 1932's 'Shopworn' and 'Ladies They Talk About', and in 1934 in 'Gambling Lady' and 'The Woman in Red' the following year.

 Her movie career began to falter in the 1950's and she found it increasingly difficult to get good roles.
 She made 'The Furies' in 1950 with Anthony Mann, and then appeared opposite Marilyn Monroe in 'Clash by Night' in 1951.
 She was one of an all-star cast in 'Executive Suite' in 1954 with William Holden and June Allyson but after that she did not have another movie hit.
 She played in a string of uninspiring Westerns of which only 'Forty Guns' in 1957 made any impact.

-From 1965-69 Barbara enoyed further television success as one of the stars of the poular, long-running Western series 'The Big Valley', earning another Emmy for her performance.
-She made a TV movie, 'The House That Would Not Die', and then appeared in two more, 1971's 'A Taste of Evil' and 1973's 'The Letters', before leaving the public eye for the remainder of the decade.
+From 1965-69 Barbara enjoyed further television success as one of the stars of the popular, long-running Western series 'The Big Valley', earning another Emmy for her performance.
+She made a TV movie, 'The House That Would Not Die', and then appeared in two more TV movies, 1971's 'A Taste of Evil' and 1973's 'The Letters', before leaving the public eye for the remainder of the decade.
 She still wasn't finished and in the 1980's she had another success playing Constance Colby in 'Dynasty' and its following series 'The Colbys'.
 She also received another Emmy for 'The Thorn Birds' in 1983, after which she finally retired from acting.

 PersonalBarbara Stanwyck was one of the most popular actresses ever to work in Hollywood.
 She was not a prima donna and all the film crews she worked with loved her for her warmth and caring personality.
 She worked hard at her profession and she never allowed her star quality to go to her head.